aderemi-onalaja/nhs-software-usage-research/README.md

-# NHS vs Private Healthcare Software Usage Research
+# NHS Software Usage Research

 This repository documents a case study project by **Aderemi Onalaja**.